treydock/gpfs_exporter/README.md

 The command used to collect CES states needs a specific node name.
 The `--collector.mmces.nodename` flag can be used to specify which CES node to check.
 The default is FQDN of those running the exporter.

+### mmrepquota

+* `--collector.mmrepquota.filesystems` - A comma separated list of filesystems to collect.
+Default is to collect all filesystems.

 ## Sudo